tailscale/terraform-provider-tailscale/docs/resources/tailnet_settings.md

 ### Optional

+- `acls_external_link` (String) Link to your external ACL definition or management system.
+Must be a valid URL.
+- `acls_externally_managed_on` (Boolean) Prevent users from editing policies in the admin console to avoid conflicts with external management workflows like GitOps or Terraform.
 - `devices_approval_on` (Boolean) Whether device approval is enabled for the tailnet
 - `devices_auto_updates_on` (Boolean) Whether auto updates are enabled for devices that belong to this tailnet
 - `devices_key_duration_days` (Number) The key expiry duration for devices on this tailnet